mesosphere/d2iq-engineering-blog/content/posts/multi-cluster-monitoring-and-alerting/index.md

         severity: critical
 ```

-The Prometheus operator will apply this configuration to the default Prometheus which is configured to push alerts to
+The Prometheus operator will apply this configuration to the default Prometheus instance, which is configured to push alerts to
 Alertmanager.
-When the number of requests will go over 5 Prometheus will create a new alert by calling the Alertmanager
+When the number of requests goes over 5, Prometheus will create a new alert by calling the Alertmanager
 HTTP API.
 The `PrometheusRule` can be created on DKP management or attached clusters.

 ## Multi-cluster monitoring and alerting

 The DKP metrics stack is configured by default to collect metrics across all managed clusters and have them available in
 the central management DKP cluster.
-For that purpose DKP comes with Thanos which is a tool that can be used to extend
+For that purpose, DKP comes with Thanos which is a tool that can be used to extend
 Prometheus's capabilities for collecting and storing metrics across multiple clusters.
 Thanos Query component can be
 used to query metrics from multiple Prometheus servers in a single place.
 This makes it possible to view and analyze
 metrics from all of the clusters in a single place.

-To make alerting possible on metrics from all clusters it is necessary to enable Thanos Ruler component.
+To make alerting possible on metrics from all clusters, it is necessary to enable Thanos Ruler component.
 Thanos Ruler is
-a component of Thanos that can be used to evaluate Prometheus recording and alerting rules against a chosen query API
+a component of Thanos that can be used to evaluate Prometheus recording and alerting rules against a chosen query API,
 and then send the results directly to remote storage.
 It can be used to make alerting possible across multiple clusters
 by evaluating rules against a central query API that aggregates data from all of the clusters.

-In order to enable Ruler on the DKP management cluster add the following configmap:
+To enable Ruler on the DKP management cluster, add the following configmap:

 ```yaml
 apiVersion: v1